 • For IPs and ports, well, do what you want.
 It's your server.

-The process of setting up a firewall rule is so straightforward that you probably missed an important fact: we did all of this painlessly on a single screen.
-Streamlining this process can be considered an achievement when we look at the horrendously low bar set by other cloud providers when it comes to networking configuration.
+Setting up a firewall rule is so straightforward that you probably missed an important fact: we did all this painlessly on a single screen.
+Streamlining this process can be considered an achievement when we look at the horrendously low bar set by other cloud providers regarding networking configuration.
 As much as I'd love to rip into AWS on this, insulting Amazon's horrendous UX almost seems distasteful at this point.

 Bigger Picture

-Having laid out these comparisons, there are actually more advantages of hosting with GCP than I expected.
+Having made these comparisons, hosting with GCP has more advantages than I expected.
 Compute Engine offers arguably the most competitive and transparent pricing of the three major cloud providers.
 We also have way more power to customize our machine as we see fit.
 Lastly (and perhaps most important), the GCP ecosystem offers powerful simplicity for users.
 We shouldn't underestimate the impact that comes with user experiences - we'd likely have fewer devastating hacks on enterprises if cloud providers were less convoluted.

-GCP isn't completely free of its own redundancies.
-As much as I love to hate on AWS, it seems almost inevitable at this point that any enterprise cloud service will maintain a certain level of complex processes.
+GCP isn't wholly free of redundancies.
+As much as I love to hate AWS, it seems almost inevitable at this point that any enterprise cloud service will maintain a certain level of complex processes.
 This flexibility is great for enterprises scaling quickly, but let's be honest: if these platforms were easy to use, who would pay for the certifications?

 Cheekiness aside, I've become a strong fan of GCP.
 Google seems to have hit a middle ground between being user-friendly and powerful, which fills a niché we'll realize was desperately needed.
 For a fair review of the platform itself, I find myself agreeing mostly with this stranger from the internet: https://www.deps.co/blog/google-cloud-platform-good-bad-ugly/